“I inside a Diamond” mark on Antique Bottles

 Typical “generic” amber “packer” bottle made by Illinois Glass Company, marked with “Diamond I” on base.

 The “I in a diamond” mark is seen on HUGE numbers of containers.
 The great majority of these bottles were made in clear glass, with a smaller percentage found in amber glass, light aqua, or occasionally cobalt blue.
 Some bottles made originally in clear glass may turn a faint amethyst shade from sun exposure.
 Darker shades of purple indicate the glass color has been altered in recent years via irradiation (“nuking”) .
 (Please see this page on irradiated bottles or artificially purpled glass) .
-No Illinois Glass Company bottles were ever manufactured originally in dark purple glass!
+Illinois Glass Company bottles were NEVER manufactured originally in dark purple glass!

 Small generic medicine/pill bottle made by Illinois Glass Company, bearing the "I inside a Diamond" mark on the bottom